AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 -----------------

+.. method:: ExecutableModel.getGlobalParameterIds()
+   :module: RoadRunner

+   Return a list of global parameter ids.

+   :returns: a list of global parameter ids.

 .. method:: ExecutableModel.getGlobalParameterValues([index])
    :module: RoadRunner

-   Return a vector of global parameter values.
+   Returns a vector of global parameter values.
 The order of species is given by the order of Ids returned by getGlobalParameterIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.